frontenddogma/web-development-glossary/manuscript/f.md

 : A flame-like visualization method for software profiling. ℹ︎&nbsp;[is.gd/EnyPjs](http://www.brendangregg.com/flamegraphs.html)

 Flash
 : A deprecated multimedia software platform used for the production of animations, games, and applications.
 Flash was first released in 1993 (SmartSketch), rebranded in 1995 (FutureSplash Animator) and, after being bought by Macromedia, again renamed in 1996 (Macromedia Flash).
-Although Flash was previously a dominant platform for online multimedia content, it is slowly being abandoned as Adobe, who purchased Macromedia in 2005, favors a transition to HTML.
-The Flash Player had its official end-of-life on December 31, 2020.&nbsp;[†](#w-flash)
+Although Flash was previously a dominant platform for online multimedia content, it has been abandoned as Adobe, who purchased Macromedia in 2005, favored a transition to HTML.&nbsp;[†](#w-flash)

 Flash of Faux Text
 : The effect when a browser switches from a fallback font to a particular web font before loading and applying yet other fonts.